hackclub/camp/cohort_4/playbook/workshops/portfolio/add_css.md

 # Adding CSS

 Time to make our website prettier.
 While HTML lets us put all sorts of interesting content on our page, it has very poor taste in fashion - as we've seen.
 Second spoiler alert: nearly every website on the internet is secretly made pretty with **Cascading Style Sheets**, otherwise known as "CSS".
 Let's spice up our portfolio with CSS.

 ## Creating our CSS file

-- right click on your `portflio` folder
+- Right click on your `portflio` folder
-- click `"New File"`
+- Click `"New File"`
-- name the new file `main.css`
+- Name the new file `main.css`

 ![](img/add_css_file.gif)